root-project/web/manual/creating_a_user_application/index.md

 On Linux and MacOS compile the `demo2.cxx` file as follows :

 {% highlight C++ %}
-   g++ demo2.cxx $(root-config --glibs --cflags --libs) -o demo2
+$ g++ demo2.cxx $(root-config --glibs --cflags --libs) -o demo2
 {% endhighlight %}

 The equivalent command on Windows is:

 {% highlight C++ %}
-cl -nologo -MD -GR -EHsc demo2.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
+$ cl -nologo -MD -GR -EHsc demo2.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
 {% endhighlight %}

 Then you can run the program as follows:

 {% highlight C++ %}
-   ./demo2
+$ ./demo2
 {% endhighlight %}

-## Returning to the ROOT prompt when closing the canvas
+## Getting ROOT prompt

 You can use {% include ref class="TRint" %} to create an environment provides an interface to the windows manager and eventloops via the inheritance of {% include ref class="TApplication" %}.